cha0s/crunches/README.md

 ```

 All this codec does is coerce `Date`s to and from strings.
 It leans on the built-in `string` codec to handle the actual over-the-wire encoding and string size calculation.

+Inside your codec, you must increment `target.byteOffset` as you decode bytes.

 Just set a key on the `Codecs` object and go.
 Too easy!